spree/spree/guides/content/developer/advanced/developer_tips.md

 run *bundle update*.

-Thanks to Rails 3.1 Mountable Engine, the update process is “non-destructive” than in previous versions of Spree.
-The core files are encapsulated separately from sandbox, thus upgrading to newer files will not override nor replace sandbox’s customized files.
+Thanks to Rails 3.1 Mountable Engine, the update process is "non-destructive" than in previous versions of Spree.
+The core files are encapsulated separately from sandbox, thus upgrading to newer files will not override nor replace sandbox's customized files.

 This makes it easier to see when and how some file has changed – which is often useful if you need to update a customized version.

-#### Dos and Don’ts
+#### Dos and Don'ts

 !!!
 Try to avoid modifying *config/boot.rb* and